Daniel Brodhead: American Revolution

 In 1776 as war broke out, Brodhead was commissioned as an officer of the Pennsylvania State Rifle Regiment with the rank of lieutenant colonel.
 His first action came at the Battle of Long Island, where he was recognized by George Washington for his bravery and initiative.
 At the battle, Brodhead's only son, also named Daniel, was wounded and captured.
-He was later exchanged in 1778, and retired as a Captain in 1779 from the 3rd Pennsylvania Regiment.
-After the Battle of Long Island, Broadhead became the acting commander of the remnants of the Pennsylvania State Rifle Regiment and the Pennsylvania State Battalion of Musketry, which were consolidated into a single battalion, the Pennsylvania State Regiment, and would later become the 13th Pennsylvania Regiment.
+He was later exchanged in 1778, and retired as a captain in 1779 from the 3rd Pennsylvania Regiment.
+After the Battle of Long Island, Brodhead became the acting commander of the remnants of the Pennsylvania State Rifle Regiment and the Pennsylvania State Battalion of Musketry, which were consolidated into a single battalion, the Pennsylvania State Regiment, and would later become the 13th Pennsylvania Regiment.

 Brodhead took over command of the 8th Pennsylvania Regiment after the death of its commander, Aeneas Mackay, early in 1777 and was promoted to colonel.
 Brodhead led his troops during the Philadelphia Campaign in 1777 and wintered with the Continental Army at Valley Forge in 1777–78.
 “On the 5th of March, 1778, the regiment was ordered to Pittsburgh for the defense of the western frontiers, and by directions of Gen. Lachlan McIntosh, Col. Brodhead made, about the 12th of July, a detour up the West Branch to check the Indians who were ravaging Wyoming and the West Branch valley.
 He was at Muncy, on the 24th of July, and had ordered Capt.
 Finley’s company into Penn's valley, where two of the latter’s soldiers, Thomas Van Doren and Jacob Shedacre, who had participated in the campaign against Burgoyne, were killed, on the 24th, in sight of Potter's Fort, by the Indians.
 Soon after, Col. Hartley with his regiment relieved Col. Brodhead, and he proceeded with the 8th to Pittsburgh”.
 (Several histories incorrectly state that Washington sent Brodhead and the 8th Pennsylvania to rebuild and re-garrison the frontier outpost of Fort Muncy.
 However, in addition to the above information from the Pennsylvania Archives, the Orderly Book of the 8th Pennsylvania Regt and the Muster Rolls at Fort Pitt 1778 show that Brodhead led the 8th Pennsylvania regiment to Fort Pitt in the summer of 1778.)

-Brodhead commanded the 8th Pennsylvania in Brig.
-Gen. Lachlan McIntosh's failed attempt to capture the British stronghold of Fort Detroit.
+Brodhead commanded the 8th Pennsylvania in Brigadier General Lachlan McIntosh's failed attempt to capture the British stronghold of Fort Detroit.
 On March 5, 1779, Brodhead replaced McIntosh as commander of the Western Department.
 His command included frontier forts such as Fort Pitt (Pittsburgh), Fort McIntosh (Beaver, Pennsylvania), Fort Laurens (near Bolivar, Ohio), Fort Henry (Virginia) (Wheeling, West Virginia), Fort Armstrong (near Kittanning, Pennsylvania), and Fort Holliday's Cove, along with dozens of lesser outposts.